Archive for the 'TV and Movies' Category

 In the film, Cusack plays a character named Craig Schwartz, and, to me, at least, he bears an uncanny resemblance to DFW circa Charlie Rose.
 I can’t find a good image of Cusack-as-Schwartz online, but you’ll have to trust me.
 Both men sport the same long, thick, unmanaged hair; the same weak, stubbly jaw; the same tight white shirt and skinny red tie; the same unhip round glasses; and even some of the same facial tics (especially once Cusack discovers “the portal”).

 Watch that interview.
-Read that collection’s essay on television and contemporary fiction.
+Read the collection’s essay on television and contemporary fiction.
 Cipher on the ghostly parallel to Cusack (the trailer’s here).
 Just remember that DFW’s body of work lives on, and that it’s a little less bitter on each return.

 ———————

-[1] That said, Being John Malkovich‘s original script did call for Bacon to play one of Malkovich’s friends.
+[1] Being John Malkovich‘s original script did call for Bacon to play one of Malkovich’s friends.